aryn-ai/sycamore/README.md

 ```
 This will crawl and download the data from the Sort Benchmark website.

 2. Sycamore will automatically start processing the new data.
-The processing job will be complete loaded into the index once you see log messages similar to:
+The processing job is complete and the data is loaded into the index once you see log messages similar to:

 ```
 No changes at [datetime] sleeping